-- 1. A respondent may appeal a determination that an act of academic dishonesty occurred by filing a request for a review of that finding.
-No appeal is permissible against the sanction only. - 2.
+- 1. A respondent may appeal a determination that an act of academic dishonesty occurred or for less severe sanctions by filing a request for a review of that finding. - 2.
 The respondent shall file a request for review within three (3) business days of receiving the written notification of the sanction.
-The request for review shall be submitted in writing to the Office of Student Services. - 3.
-If the respondent does not request a review within the specified period, the decision of the Faculty Member shall be final.

-4. The Office of Student Services receiving the request for review will proceed in accordance with the provisions below.
+The request for review shall be submitted in writing to the Office of Student Services in accordance with the process outlined in HU's policy and specifically as contained within the notification letter. - 3.
+If the respondent does not request a review within the specified period, the decision of the Faculty Member shall be final. - 4.
+The Office of Student Services receiving the request for review will proceed in accordance with the provisions below.